akaowen7/first-website/README.md

 Just a simple website that I made, with the help of [Emilion](https://edgie.emilien.ca/), to teach myself how use Next.js and React.js

-## if you want to use this for some reason
+## If you want to use this for some reason

 You can start by running the dev sever like this: